hackclub/hackclub/workshops/getting_started_with_react/README.md

 ### Use a singular App component that displays all of your pages depending on state

-  - Use if statements to return different components in your render() function
+  - Use if statements to return different components in your `render()`

 ### Plan out your project design BEFORE you write code